 It may not be easy or realistic to hop on a plane to experience authentic culture, cuisine or even wine, but there are amazing ways you can do it without leaving the city, and we love helping to create those special moments for you to enjoy

 What if there was an experience where you could learn more about your own country's culture, heritage, cuisine and wine?
 What if I told you it was just a click away…?

-Join us for an Authentic Indigenous Food & Wine Pairing experience you won’t find anywhere else in the city!
-We have partnered with Toronto’s up and coming hot spot, Kūkŭm Kitchen to provide you with Indigenous food dishes and Canadian wine pairings during a special, interactive event.
-Hosted with Airbnb ExperienceClick here to reserve your spot and for more information.
+Join us for an Authentic Indigenous Food & Wine Pairing experience you won't find anywhere else in the city!
+We have partnered with Toronto's up and coming hot spot, Kūkŭm Kitchen to provide you with Indigenous food dishes and Canadian wine pairings during a special, interactive event.
+Hosted with Airbnb Experience.